acmesh-official/acme.sh/deploy/README.md

 Before you can deploy the certificate to router os, you need to add the id_rsa.pub key to the routeros and assign a user to that key.
 The user need to have access to ssh, ftp, read and write.

+There are no need to enable ftp service for the script to work, as they are transmitted over SCP, however ftp is needed to store the files on the router.

 Then you need to set the environment variables for the deploy script to work.
 ```sh
 export ROUTER_OS_USERNAME=certuser